Business growth platforms provide opportunities for a company to scale, mapped out and itemized over a certain period of time.

 Startups have unlimited potential.
 But they do not have unlimited resources.
 To maximize that potential they need to set goals, but not just revenue goals.
 We’re talking goals around brand, culture and product.
 This can be hard for startups because they are so fluid.
 But if you bet on anything, bet that they won’t be the same company six months from now.

-While it’s true that some of the specifics may change, having a business growth strategy in place that is future-proofed, even for a year, will help.
+While it’s true that some of the specifics may change, having a business growth plan in place that is future-proofed, even for a year, will help.
 Even creating really large goals like “Becoming the leader in [insert space]” will get you on the right track, because you can establish indicators (micro goals) that will show you whether you’re on pace to hitting your larger goal.

 But scaling is hard work.
 There’s a “grow or die” mentality with tech startups.
 It’s important that leadership in a growing startup drives business performance beyond current market expectations.